 Gregory Halverson, gregory.halverson@gmail.com, JPL - SSAI

-Agustin Muniz,
+Agustin Muniz

-Sol Kim,
+Sol Kim

 Brief Description of the Software: The AAPD package will be used to automate the coordination of acquiring, processing and delivering modeled ET data.
 The software package includes three separate major mechanisms for the acquisition, processing and delivery of the ET data.
 The whole process is initialized by a master script enabling the coordination of each process resulting in an automated delivery of ET data to a web interface.